daxAKAhackerman/XSS-Catcher/README.md

 ## Installation

-The easiest way of running Simple One Time Secret is by using the Dockerhub image (you'll need [Docker](https://docs.docker.com/engine/)):
+The easiest way of running XSS Catcher is by using the Dockerhub image (you'll need [Docker](https://docs.docker.com/engine/)):

 ```bash
 # Running the app by exposing it on port 8080